jiomanRO/pocservices/README.md

 ## Check functionality
-Check deployments in Google Cloud (Kubernetes Engine -> Workloads) Wait for External load balancer to be created and an external IP to be assigned.
+Check deployments in Google Cloud (Kubernetes Engine -> Workloads) Wait for External load balancer to be created and an External_IP to be assigned.
 Check endpoints:
 - no authentication http://External_IP:8080/quote
 - with Basic Authentication (admin/adminpass, user/userpass) http://External_IP:8080/unlimitedQuote and http://External_IP:8080/unlimitedQuoteB